TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 Bunch of improvements to keep in mind before deploying Racetrack to production:

-- After logging in to Dashboard, create a new adminitrator account with a strong password and deactivate the default *admin* user.
 - Make sure to enable TLS traffic to your cluster, since **PUB** and **Lifecycle API** will receive secret tokens, which otherwise would be sent plaintext.
 - Encrypt your secrets, for instance, using [SOPS](https://github.com/mozilla/sops) tool